sjbylo/aba/troubleshooting.md

 Nov 19 02:18:19 master1 systemd[1]: Finished Download the OpenShift Release Image.
 ```

-Be sure the release image can be pulled.
+During bootkube installation:

 ```
 [core@master1 ~]$   journalctl -b -u bootkube.service -f
 ```

 It is normal to see warnings, errors and failure messages.
-But, after 5-10 mins you should see more possitive messages.

 Typical errors:
 - "unable to get REST mapping for ..."
 - "no matches for kind ..."
 - "Failed to create ..."

+But, after 5-10 mins you should see more possitive messages:

 ```
 Nov 19 02:27:06 master1 bootkube.sh[10004]:         Pod Status:openshift-kube-scheduler/openshift-kube-scheduler        DoesNotExist